IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The library - Module design.md

 - Deployment name length can't exceed 64 chars.
 - Two deployments with the same name created in different Azure locations (e.g., WestEurope & EastUS) in the same scope (e.g., resource group deployments) will fail.
-- Using the same deployment name more than once, will surface only the most recent deployed uno in the Azure Portal.
+- Using the same deployment name more than once, will surface only the most recent deployed one in the Azure Portal.
-- If more than uno deployment with the same name runs at the same time to the same scope, race condition might happen.
+- If more than one deployment with the same name runs at the same time to the same scope, race condition might happen.
 - Human-readable names are preferable, even if not necessary.

 While exceptions might be needed, the following guidance should be followed as much as possible:

-- When deploying more than uno resource of the same referenced module is needed, we leverage loops using integer index and items in an array as per [Bicep loop syntax](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/loops#loop-syntax).
+- When deploying more than one resource of the same referenced module is needed, we leverage loops using integer index and items in an array as per [Bicep loop syntax](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/loops#loop-syntax).
 In this case, we also use `-${index}` as a suffix of the deployment name to avoid race condition:

   ```bicep
   module symbolic_name 'path/to/referenced/module/main.bicep' = [for (<item>, <index>) in <collection>: {